alexweissman/bootsole/README.md

 > Ok, but can I load templates from files?

 Of course, this is actually the preferred way.
-The path to your template (relative to the root directory, `TEMPLATES_PATH`) is the optional second argument when you construct an HtmlBuilder object:
+The path to your template (relative to the root directory, `PATH_TEMPLATES`) is the optional second argument when you construct an HtmlBuilder object:

 ```
-$hb = new HtmlBuilder($content, "path/to/template.html");
+$hb = new BS\HtmlBuilder($content, "path/to/template.html");
 ```

 > Alright, I can see how this is useful.
 But I'm not really an object-oriented guy/gal/unicorn.
 Do I really have to create a separate object for every single component of my web page?